ShadowRL76/Ransom-Locker/README.md

 # **RansomLocker**

+In Progress
+This project is still a work in progress.
+Some features are being developed or refined.
+Here's what's currently in progress:

+Encryption Algorithms: Additional encryption algorithms will be added for more variety and security options.
+Decryption Improvements: Refining the decryption process for better usability and security.
+File Management: Features for better file management (e.g., backup and restore options) are under development.
+Error Handling and Security: Enhancing the robustness of the app with better error handling and security measures.
+Cross-Platform Compatibility: Ensuring full compatibility with Windows and Linux, as well as potential macOS support.
+---

 ## **Overview**

 **RansomLocker** is a C++ application that simulates file encryption with multiple encryption algorithms.
 The application features an intuitive **wxWidgets-based GUI** and allows users to encrypt and decrypt files with a variety of custom encryption methods, providing a controlled and educational experience of how ransomware works.